didialo/delicate-bot/README.md

 ]
 ```

-Only the highest threshold reached is applied.

-For example, reaching 5 warnings triggers the 5-warning action rather than both the 3-warning and 5-warning actions.
+Only the highest threshold reached is applied, so reaching 5 active warnings triggers the 5-warning action rather than running both escalation levels.

-## 🎟️ Support Tickets
+### 🎟️ Support Tickets

-Delicate includes a persistent private ticket system.
+Delicate includes a persistent private ticket system designed for simple staff support.

 ```text
 /setticket <channel>